diegocoxta/diegocosta.me/content/pages/uses/en.md

 - **iCloud**: I use a 200GB storage plan to backup my files and work mail with custom domain.
 - **Google One**: I use a 200GB storage plan as a secondary backup layer.
 - **Google Domains**: Currently I use it to register my domains, but I previously used Namecheap.
-- **MongoDB Atlas**: I work with it to host my MongoDB databases.
-It is my primary choice for creating new personal projects.
-- **Docker**: I'm using it to keep my machine clean without installing all the development tools I need for work.
 - **Vercel**: I work with Vercel as my primary hosting service for my personal projects, including this blog.
 - **Github**: Github is my primary version control system.
 I use it to host my code, mainly as private repositories.
 I also use it to host GitHub Pages and create pipelines using GitHub Actions to deploy anything.
 - **ChatGPT**: I use ChatGPT to help me with anything.
 My primary use is as an English grammar checker, as English is not my primary language.
 Previously, I used Grammarly.